pvdz/preval/tests/cases/normalize/expressions/assignments/for_in_right/auto_ident_opt_method_call_simple.md

 ## Todos triggered

-- Calling a static method on an ident that is not global and not recorded: $tmpForInGen_next
+- (todo) Calling a static method on an ident that is not global and not recorded: $tmpForInGen_next
-- Calling a static method on an ident that is not global and not recorded: $tmpClusterSSA_tmpForInGen_next
+- (todo) Calling a static method on an ident that is not global and not recorded: $tmpClusterSSA_tmpForInGen_next

 ## Globals